-, out there in the real world where people are more worried about flu viruses than the data-stealing type.
-20% of the world's internet users are still using IE6 for reasons known only to them -- though we'd wager a lot of older PCs in developing countries along with lazy IT departments in big corporations are largely to blame for this residual figure.
+Yet it is still a popular browser with Internet Explorer 8 only having just crept ahead according to NetMarketShare out there in the real world where people are more worried about flu viruses than the data-stealing type.
+20% of the world’s internet users are still using IE6 for reasons known only to them — though we’d wager a lot of older PCs in developing countries along with lazy IT departments in big corporations are largely to blame for this residual figure.

 for Google Mail and Google Calendar. “

-We do have to give some credit to Microsoft for having the balls to come out and say "Stop using IE6, IE7 NOW
+We do have to give some credit to Microsoft for having the balls to come out and say “Stop using IE6 IE7 NOW” recently in a press release in response to the armada of hacking attacks eminating from China.

 The engineering point of view on IE6 starts as an operating systems